ramsey/php-library-starter-kit/README.md

 <!-- USAGE_START -->
 ## Usage

-Running the command below will create a new repository containing the same files and structure as this repository.
-Afterward, it will run the `Ramsey\Dev\LibraryStarterKit\Setup::wizard()` callable to set up the project, which will walk you through a series of questions and make changes to files based on your answers.
-When complete, it will remove the `./src/LibraryStarterKit` and `./tests/LibraryStarterKit` directories, leaving everything else in place with an initial commit.

 ``` bash
 composer create-project ramsey/php-library-starter-kit YOUR-PROJECT-NAME
 ```

+Running this command will create a new repository containing the same files and structure as this repository.
+Afterward, it will run the `Ramsey\Dev\LibraryStarterKit\Wizard::start()` method to set up the project, which will walk you through a series of questions and make changes to files based on your answers.
+When complete, it will remove the `./src/LibraryStarterKit` and `./tests/LibraryStarterKit` directories, leaving everything else in place with an initial commit.
 <!-- USAGE_END -->

 ## Contributing